 Adjust the space between the chart bars: To increase or decrease the space between your tasks, use the up-down controls under the Gaps section.
 We increased the gap percentage from 40% to 60% as shown in the image below.

 As a last edit to our Gantt chart, we’ve added more vertical gridlines to better highlight the relative distance between tasks.
 If you want to do the same, click on the Axis tab of the Format pane, go to Minor Gridlines, and select the type of gridline you want to use.
 We chose a straight black line with the size of 0,25 points.

 In the end, our final Gantt chart in Keynote looked like this:

 Keynote allows Mac users to manually build basic Gantt charts, but customizing and updating them for project meetings or client presentations may turn out to be quite time-consuming.

 From the New section in Office Timeline Online, click on the big "+" icon to build your Gantt chart from scratch, or select one of the pre-formatted templates available to get you started faster.
 In our case, we chose to create our visual from scratch.

 After choosing the type of Gantt chart you wish to make, Office Timeline Online will direct you to the Data View, where you can insert and edit your project's data.

 In the Data View section, enter your project’s tasks and their Start and End dates.
 You can also make a few quick customizations here, such as selecting the shapes and colors for your tasks.
-You will notice that Office Timeline Online generates and updates your graphic in real time, showing you a live preview of it on the right side.
-Once finished, click on the preview image, or select the Timeline tab on the ribbon to open the Timeline View, where you can see your graphic in full size and make further changes.
+Once finished, select the Timeline tab on the ribbon to open the Timeline View, where you can see your Gantt chart and make further changes.